MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

 ## Prerequisites

+> [!IMPORTANT]
+> Gateways for desktop flows will be deprecated soon (June 30th) except for China region.
+Start to switch to our machine-management capabilities.
+[Learn more](manage-machines.md).

 - To trigger desktop flows through Power Automate, you have to use [machines](manage-machines.md) or [machine groups](manage-machine-groups.md).
 Machines are physical or virtual devices that are used to automate desktop processes.
 Machine groups allow you to organize multiple machines together to help distribute your automation workload.

    As an alternative to the machines, you can use the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409).
 The gateway is an enterprise-grade secure connection between Power Automate and your device.